Same-Sex Couples, Reunite With Your Loved Ones and Exercise Your New Right to

 What does this mean if my fiancé is living illegally in the United States?

-Typically, once the U.S. Citizen or lawful permanent resident marries the same-sex foreign national fiancé in a state that has legalized same-sex marriage, the foreign spouse is eligible to receive their green card from within the United States.
+Typically, once the U.S. Citizen or lawful permanent resident marries the same-sex foreign national fiancé, the foreign spouse is eligible to receive their green card from within the United States.
 They can adjust their status to permanent resident so long as they entered the United States through a valid port of entry following inspection by a U.S. official.

 For undocumented individuals who entered the U.S. illegally, or without inspection (“EWI”), receiving a green card is far more complicated if you have been unlawfully present in the country for more than 180 days.
 If you have stayed in the U.S. without legal status for more than 180 days, it triggers a 3-year bar from re-entering the United States once to exit the country.
 If you have been unlawfully present in the U.S. for more than one-year, you will be barred for 10-years.
 If the unlawful presence 3-year or 10-year bar is an issue for you, the foreign spouse must be able to qualify for a “waiver of inadmissibility”, or I-601 waiver, in order to stay in the country.
 Amongst other requirements, the waiver demands proof that the departure of the foreign spouse will create “extreme hardship” to the U.S. citizen spouse if he or she was barred from the United States for 3 or 10 years.
 We can assist by giving you the information you need and the legal know-how to navigate towards securing a green card for same-sex foreign spouses and their families in complex situations.